emlab-solutions/pyemaps/README.md

 ## Overview [`↩`](#contents) <a id="overview"></a>
 __pyemaps__ package is a collection of python modules and libraries designed for transmission electron diffraction simulations and related crystallographic calculations.
 Main features include:

->**Crystal** : crystal data module, classes and methods loading crystal data from various sources, including diffraction patterns generation based on the crystal data and microscope and sample control parameters
+>**Crystal** : crystal data module, classes and methods loading crystal data from various sources, including diffraction patterns generation based on the crystal data and microscope and sample control parameters.

 >**EMC** : electrom microscope control module.
 Its class __EMC__ makes it easy to handle simulation control parameters.